A child figure in a silver gear.

 “Here is a late-breaking report on which animals are safe.
 Some animals just do not like magic users, Erik, not coloured ones like us.
 They are liable to react violently if you approach them.”

-Can’t get along without it…
+Can’t do a thing without it…

 “Cats are safe.
 Dogs are not safe.
 Goats are safe.
 Sheep are not safe.
 Cows are not safe.
 Except oxen.
 Oxen are safe.
 Donkeys are safe.
 Horses, as previously stated, are not safe.
 We regret to inform you that we have no data about whether mules are safe or not safe because you are a bad child and you don’t listen.”